 How to Make the Best Self-Rising Flour Banana Bread

-If you’re craving a warm, moist banana bread that’s easy to make, then this self-rising flour banana bread recipe is a must-try.
-You can skip the hassle of adding separate baking powder and salt by using self-rising flour.
-Simply preheat your oven to 350°F (177°C), grease a loaf pan with cooking spray or melted butter, and you’re ready to go.
+If you’re craving warm, moist banana bread that’s easy to make, this self-rising flour recipe is a must-try.
+You can skip adding baking powder and salt—just preheat the oven to 350°F (177°C), grease a loaf pan with cooking spray or melted butter, and you’re ready to bake.

-Now, bake your bread at 350°F (177°C) for about 50 minutes, checking for doneness with a toothpick.
-If it comes out clean, it’s ready!
-Let it cool on a wire rack for a bit before cutting into it.
-To keep the bread moist, you can even cover it with some aluminum foil after removing it from the pan.
-This will also help create a smooth, soft top.
-Enjoy your delicious homemade banana bread, and if you’re feeling adventurous, you can add chopped nuts or chocolate chips as toppings for an extra treat.
+Bake the bread at 350°F (177°C) for about 50 minutes, checking with a toothpick until it comes out clean.
+Let it cool on a wire rack, and cover with aluminum foil to keep it moist.
+Enjoy your homemade banana bread, and add nuts or chocolate chips if you like.

 Key Tips for a Perfect Banana Bread